While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

 Submitting a cover letter like this one is a bold move and wouldn’t work in most situations.
-But sometimes a little (or in this case, a lot) of confidence can go a long way.
+But sometimes a little (or in this case, a lot) of confidence goes a long way.

 Kenny’s clever take on the traditional cover letter caught the attention of ESPN executive John Walsh, and landed Mayne his dream job in sports media.